JavaGT/wearetheuniversity.org/source/blog/2024/08/12/Open Senate Letter.md

-Professor Anthony Poole, School of Biological Sciences, Faculty of Science Professor Natasha Hamilton-Hart, Department of Management and International Business, Faculty of Business and Economics Professor Quentin Atkinson, School of Psychology, Faculty ch of Science Professor Ananish Chaudhuri, Department of Economics, Faculty of Business and Economics

-Signatures from members of Senate
+Professor Anthony Poole, School of Biological Sciences, Faculty of Science Professor Natasha Hamilton-Hart, Department of Management and International Business, Faculty of Business and Economics Professor Quentin Atkinson, School of Psychology, Faculty ch of Science Professor Ananish Chaudhuri, Department of Economics, Faculty of Business and EconomicsSignatures from members of Senate

 Title or rank and Name, School/Department, Faculty Professor Anthony Poole, School of Biological Sciences, Faculty of Science